repo-learning/Devops-learning/README.md

 ## What is Devops?

-Devops ia aculture.
+Devops ia a culture.
 Its a process of improving the application delivery by ensuring automation, quality, continuous monitoring and continuous testing.
-Automate and deliver the applciation on time.
+Automate and deliver the applications on time.

 ## Why Devops?